Tomires/thesis/exploration.md

 #### Variability

 One issue a lot of modern role-playing games face is the lack of variability when it comes to quests.
 The player is generally asked to kill a certain number of enemies or to collect certain items.
-To help combat this fact, I have listed below some examples that can be used within my game.
+To help combat this fact, I have listed below some examples that can be used within my game:

-- Character hunting quest (triggering conversations with different NPCs)
+- character hunting quest (triggering conversations with different NPCs),
-- Scavenger hunt (locating certain cues hidden within the environment)
+- scavenger hunt (locating certain cues hidden within the environment),
-- Enemy killing quest (killing a number of enemies of a specific type)
+- enemy killing quest (killing a number of enemies of a specific type),
-- Gathering quest (collecting a number of resources from enemies or crafting nodes)
+- gathering quest (collecting a number of resources from enemies or crafting nodes),
-- Achievement quest (meeting a condition, such as achieving consistent success in regards to the learning element or completing a number of challenges)
+- achievement quest (meeting a condition, such as achieving consistent success in regards to the learning element or completing a number of challenges).

 ### Item system